-‘He Will Not Divide Us’ Flag Stolen By 4chan In ‘Great Meme War’ Battle
+‘He Will Not Divide Us’ Flag Stolen By 4chan in ‘Great Meme War’ Battle

 One of the first instances of 4chan actually participating in a real-world event was when they protested the removal of a Scientology video featuring Tom Cruise.

-Racism, homophobia, alt-right, and neo-Nazi concepts and posts are common on the board, but the true nature of 4chan is the home of memes.
-While the concept of memes has been around since the 1970s, it took years for the idea to become a mainstream reality.
+Racism, homophobia, alt-right, and neo-nazi concepts and posts are common on the board, but the true nature of 4chan is the home of memes.
+While the concept of memes has been around since the 1970’s, it took years for the idea to become a mainstream reality.
 4chan is responsible for the rise of memes as an influential medium in social media.

-The famous and, oddly enough, harmless LOLcats memes originated from 4chan.
-Politico reports that 4chan users were responsible for popularizing the concept of the “Trump Train,” a slogan the political campaign and its mainstream supporters eventually adopted for their own.
+The famous, and oddly enough, harmless LOLcats memes originated from 4chan.
+Politico reports that 4chan users were responsible for popularizing the concept of the “Trump Train,” a slogan which the political campaign and its mainstream supporters eventually adopted for their own.

 Moving back to the “Great Meme War,” the description is apt due to the influence 4chan memes (both images and text) had during and after the election.
 4chan is responsible for the infamous Pizzagate fake news scandal, and as a result, the rise in popularity of the phrase “fake news” frequently used by the Trump administration.